pods-framework/pods/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 1.9.7.4 - July 14, 2011 =
+* Bugfix: esc_html replaced with esc_textarea for Package Export and <textarea> usages to prevent breaking html entities
+* Bugfix: Fixed errors when you enter a field that doesn't exist, for inclusion in a publicForm

 = 1.9.7.3 - July 6, 2011 =
 * Bugfix: Fixed Uploader cookie-handling for advanced usage (1.9.7.2 wouldn't appear on wp.org)